MJoergen/nexys4ddr/dyoc/Episodes/ep19_-_C_Runtime/README.md

 Interrupts (IRQ and NMI) are currently not supported, so they just return immediately, see lines 61-67.

-The startup code references a number of functions, e.g. zerobss and copydata.
-These functions must be implemented too.
+The startup code references a number of functions, e.g. zerobss and copydata that must be implemented too.
 I've chosen to use the existing runtime libraries provided by the cc65 toolchain.
 This runtime library depends on the platform.
-The platform we're building is basically a bare-metal platform, no features other than keyboard input and VGA output (both yet to be implemented).
+The platform we're building is basically a bare-metal platform, supporting no features other than keyboard input and VGA output (both yet to be implemented).
 Therefore, we copy the default library from cc65/lib/none.lib to prog/lib/none.lib.
 This library contains several useful functions, including zerobss and copydata, as well as functions to support the cc65 ABI.

 This library also contains its own version of the startup code crt0.s, which must be replaced by our own.
-This is taken care of in prog/Makefile in lines 23-26, where we make our own copy of none.lib and modify the copy.
+This is taken care of in prog/Makefile in lines 23-25, where we make our own copy of none.lib and modify the copy.

 ## Reset button
 It can be useful to reset the CPU after startup.
 To this end we use the CPU\_RESETN button on the Nexys4DDR board and connect it to a new pin 'rstn\_i' to the computer.
-This happens in line 27 of comp.vhd and line 34 of comp.xdc.
-Since this button is inverted, we invert the signal in lines 78-86 of comp.vhd.
+This happens in line 27 of fpga/comp.vhd and line 34 of fpga/comp.xdc.
+Since this button is inverted, we invert the signal in lines 78-86 of fpga/comp.vhd.
 Note the use of a register (i.e. a synchronous process).
 This is to ensure that after power-up the rst signal is automatically asserted (i.e. by using the default value assigned in line 42 of comp.vhd).

 ## Cleanup
 The project has now grown to a size where it is convenient to add more